 However, as more and more people continue to use this mode of communication, factors that threaten it continue to appear.
 These factors can take the form of unwanted visitors, data breaches, and the possibility of data leakage.
 Surprisingly, conference call security wasn’t prioritized in the past since companies believed that increasing network security and keeping sensitive company information confidential was much more important.
-During this time, most conference hosts were not aware who their participants were which further proved that sensitive data might have spread to other people.
-Fortunately, in the recent years, conference call providers have started to exert more effort in increasing conference security.
+During this time, most conference hosts were not even aware of who their participants were which further proved that sensitive data might have spread to other people.
+Fortunately, in recent years, conference call providers have started to exert more effort in increasing conference security.

-Different Ways a Participant can Help Secure Conference Calls
+Different Ways A Participant Can Help Secure Conference Calls

 - Answer all operator inquiries honestly.
 In order to verify your identity, operators will ask numerous questions before connecting you to the conference.
 Remember to answer honestly and accurately so the conference can start immediately with no setbacks.
 You don’t gain anything from hiding information, so why do it?